LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 When performing the analysis I often do only present the first few rows of the dataframe to save some space.
 Furthermore, you may read the comments in the coding-section (indicated with **#**) to get a better understanding of the written code.

-The final result will be a visually representation of the B.Sc.
+The final result will be an **interactive visual representation** of the B.Sc.
 Economics in Konstanz:

 {% include posts_25.05.20_3_2_ects_by_modules.html %}